osu-wams/dx-server/README.md

 ## Then, reset all user sessions?

-This feature is intended to be used infrequently and will cause all users to have to "opt-in" to Canvas OAuth.. **use sparingly!**
+This feature is intended to be used infrequently and will cause all users to have to "opt-in" to Canvas OAuth. **use sparingly!**

     curl -b cookie.txt -c cookie.txt http://dev.my.oregonstate.edu/api/admin/reset-sessions